7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 person in white shirt using black laptop computer on brown wooden table

 Now, let’s dive into our top picks when you want to record HD video conferencing or webinars on Mac.
+Many offer free trials so you can find the perfect fit.

 1. Screenflow